1667857557/Regcompass/README.md

 - genome-compatible peak coordinates;
 - an optional condition column.

-Stage 1 retains condition-by-cell-type strata with at least 300 paired cells.
+Stage 1 retains condition-by-cell-type strata .
 Within each cell type, two or more retained conditions use the common-dictionary condition GRN; one retained condition uses standard Pando automatically.

 ## One-shot workflow